-A Family is required to inform and supply any necessary verification to the BHA within thirty (30) days The BHA shall process an interim certification of income when a family without income (a "zero income" family) receives any earned or unearned income.
+A Family is required to inform and supply any necessary verification to the BHA within thirty (30) days when a family without income (a "zero income" family) receives any earned or unearned income.
 The BHA shall then process an interim certification of income.
 If a Family's income is too unstable to project for 12 months or if a Family temporarily has no income (a "zero-income Family") or if a Family has a temporary decrease in income, the BHA may schedule special Recertification with the Family's Leasing Officer every month, or at least quarterly, until the income stabilizes and/or an Annual Income can be determined

 A Family may request an interim certification due to an increase income.
 In certain circumstances, such as FSS participation, it may be advantageous for the family to do so.
+A relocation or portability is considered an annual recertification not an interim recertification action.